-Air duct cleaning in Norcross is an important way to keep your HVAC system running smoothly and keep your family breathing easier.
-Unfortunately, there are some myths about duct cleaning in Norcross that make some homeowners wary of this important service.
-Here’s some information about air duct cleaning that can help dispel five of the most common myths you’ve probably heard.
+Air duct cleaning is an important way to keep your HVAC system running smoothly and keep your family breathing easier.
+Unfortunately, there are some air duct cleaning myths that can make some homeowners wary of this important service.
+Today we dispel five of the most common myths you’ve probably heard.

 A lot of people had been fed the myth that air ducts don’t really get that dirty; it’s just another way for an HVAC company to take some of your hard-earned cash.
 This simply isn’t true.
 Not only do ducts get dirt, dust, and pollen accumulated inside, some homeowners even must deal with pests like insects and rodents in their ducts.
 You may not need to have your ducts cleaned every few months, but it’s a good idea to have your ducts inspected along with the rest of your HVAC system yearly to determine if or when they need to be cleaned.

 Myth 2: Duct Cleaning Uses Harsh Chemicals